jonathanikpeazu/ChallengeApp/README.md

 ### Design Considerations
 #### Schema validation
 In a world of un-typed languages, things can get hairy, so it's important not to let garbage get into your database.
-This can be achieved by adding validation code to your controller functions, but I prefer to front-load this in the server layer when possible by defining `Joi` schemas for each request in `api/requestSchemas`.
+We could do validate inside controller functions, but I prefer to front-load this in the server layer by defining `Joi` schemas for each request in `api/requestSchemas`.
 This simplifies both server and test code and leads to less duplication and boilerplate.
 It also has the benefit of being config-driven and self-documenting.
 There is still additional, more complex validation code in the controller layer, such as checking for the correct response type during `Response.submitResponses`.

 #### Model / Controller Design
 Mongoose offers the freedom to add custom pre-save hooks, class methods, etc. to our data model.
 However, I made the decision to keep all business logic (ex. assigning question/section IDs on the Challenge object in `Challenge.create`),to keep a nice decoupling between business logic, view logic, and database code.
 This is an advantage in case a technology migration ever needs to happen in the future.

 #### Unit Tests
-The unit tests for this module are incomplete, but I wrote a few for the more algo-intensive methods.
+The unit tests for this module are incomplete, but I wrote a few for the more algo-intensive methods in the `spec/` folder.
+Run `npm test` to kick-off the tests.

 #### ESLint
 ESLint was used to enforce quality on this repo.
 In production, I would us a CI hook to ensure passing of ESLint with no errors

 ### Hypothetical Front-End Application
-The user-facing side of this app would work by authenticating the user to display his/her available challenges (not implemented).
-Once a user selects a Challenge to complete, the app would load the entire challenge using `Challenge.findOne`, and use view elements to display a single section at once.
-Each time the user advanced to the next section, `Response.submitResponses` would be called.
-Finally, when the user arrived at the end, he/she would hit a button to call `Response.finalize()`.
+The user-facing side of this app would authenticate the user to display his/her available challenges (not implemented).
+Once a user selects a Challenge to complete, the app would load the entire challenge using `Challenge.findOne`, and use view elements to scroll through each section.
+Each time the user advanced to the next section, `Response.submitResponses` would be called to persist responses on the backend.
+Finally, at the end, he/she would hit a button to call `Response.finalize()`.

-The admin-facing side of this app would be a portal which allowed you to upload new test documents, query for highest scores (not implemented), and submit scores for freetext questions.
+The admin-facing side of this app would be a portal for uploading new test documents, querying for highest scores (not implemented), and submitting scores for freetext questions.

 ### Future Directions
 - More query methods for Responses. (`findByStatus()`, `findByHighScore()`, etc.)